Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 # Save My Phind
-### Conversation exporter for the Phind.com AI engined
+### Conversation exporter for the Phind.com AI engine

 ## Chrome extension
 ### How to install ?